paulngch/fishbyte2/README.md

 Fishing-Buddy

 Description

 An app that's meant to give the user the information he/she needs with minimal interaction, in order to decide when would be the best times to fish.
 For freshwater applications only (does not take into account the rising/falling tides)

 Technical Used
-For this project, I used the following technologies:

 - React
 - TailwindCSS